fredgibbs/fredgibbs.github.io/courses/archives-algorithms/index.md

 ## You are welcome here
 This course is probably very unlike most history/humanities courses you've taken.
 But I want to be VERY CLEAR: Even if you have never thought about archives or algorithms (much less how they are related), or have never taken a history or humanities course, YOU ARE WELCOME HERE!
 This course assumes you know NOTHING about either archives or algorithms (or even what they are, which is actually a trickier question than you might think), and introduces and explores each of them as a metaphor for interacting with knowledge infrastructures all around us.

 I will do everything I can do help you learn as much as you're motivated to learn, and to help you get whatever grade you're aiming for.
-I've tried to make the course about everyone thinking together rather than just you memorizing something I say or you read so that you can regurgitate it later; I've tried to make assignments less anxiety-producing by facilitating (hopefully) you holding yourself accountable rather than me assigning point values to everything.
+I've tried to make the course about everyone thinking and learning together rather than just you memorizing something I say or you read so that you can regurgitate it later; I've tried to make assignments less anxiety-producing by facilitating (hopefully) you holding yourself accountable rather than me assigning arbitrary point values to everything (though there is some of that out of necessity).

 If you feel the course structure or assignments aren't facilitating your success or reflecting your effort, let's talk! (virtually, of course)